jesseyujielee/CIS25_Fall2025/README.md

 5. If choice is 5 and the second double is 0, a message is thrown to say that division by 0 is not possible.

 week_4_largest_number.cpp:

 Objective: to output the largest number out of 3 inputs.
 1. Input is taken for 3 doubles: x, y, and z.
 2. If x >= y, the program determines if x >= z.
 3. If so, x is the greatest.
 If not, z is the greatest.
 4. If the condition from 2. is false (i.e. x < y), the program determines if y >= z.
-5. Ff so, y is the greatest.
+5. If so, y is the greatest.
 If not, z is the greatest.